 Beard ran through a massive cow pat catapulting cow turd up his jeans and all across my boots and jumper.
-Approaching the hot air balloon, I then launch myself at the basket and had to be pulled on headfirst, into the already slightly snug area by the other passengers.
-Poor Beard, being as short as he is, required a “bunk up” from the Virgin Hot Air Balloon workers on the ground.
-Bear in mind, he had shit all over his feet, this can’t have been a pleasant experience for them.
+Approaching the hot air balloon, I then launched myself at the basket and had to be pulled on headfirst into the already slightly snug area by the other passengers.
+Poor Beard required a “bunk up” from the workers on the ground because the balloon has already gone up another foot.
+Bear in mind; he had shit all over his feet; this can’t have been a pleasant experience for them.
 Then, all of a sudden, no sooner were we in the basket (feeling embarrassed while everyone stared at us gobsmacked at our stupidity) and also seeing the staff on the ground shaking their heads at us and wiping their poo stained hands on the ground, we were 10 foot off the ground going up up up and away…

 After we clambered on board, we did laugh with our fellow new best friends about how we joined them as they were enjoying a glass of fizz.
 Granted, it was a slightly unorthodox method of joining the party; however, all the more memorable.
 We still laugh about it now.

 We didn’t take the kids with us on this occasion because they are too young – they can enjoy the experience from the age of 7 years old.
 Thankfully I didn’t tell Josh what we were doing.
 Firstly, because he would have told Beard and ruined the surprise and secondly because I know he would have informed me of the dangers of Hot Air Balloons.
 Personally, that would have terrified me!